 The Oplatek Tradition and Christmas

-The oplatek tradition apparently begins in early Christian times and is compared to a non-sacramental sharing of the Holy Eucharist (Host), the unleavened bread consecrated into the Body, Blood, Soul and Divinity of Jesus Christ.
-The "oplatek tradition", as a Christmas custom originated and spread widely throughout Poland as far back as the 17th century.
-It was usually part of the szlachta's (Polish nobility) culture and the custom continued to spread throughout the Polish-Lithuanian Commonwealth and neighboring Slovak countries.
+The oplatek tradition begins in early Christian times, and Polish people compare it a non-sacramental sharing of the Holy Eucharist (Host), the unleavened bread consecrated into the Body, Blood, Soul, and Divinity of Jesus Christ.
+The "oplatek tradition," as a Christmas custom originated and spread widely throughout Poland as far back as the 17th century.
+It was usually part of the szlachta's (Polish nobility) culture, and the custom continued to spread throughout the Polish-Lithuanian Commonwealth and neighboring Slovak countries.

 Oplatek, in Polish, is singular; oplatki is plural.
 Sometimes the two words are used interchangeably.
 The Polish language has nine more letters than the typical Latin-based alphabet.
 In true Polish, the "l" letter symbol has a slash through it in the spelling of oplatek.

 The "l" letter symbol with a slash through it is pronounced as the "W" in the English word "Way."
 So, oplatek is pronounced "O-PWA-TEK."
 Many templates used in computers programs do not allow use of the nine additional Polish letters.
 This leads to confusion in pronunciation.

 Dividing the Oplatek

 The family gathers in a circle or around the prepared table.
 Dividing the oplatek is a solemn moment - sometimes a bit embarrassing for young family members afraid to be demonstrative.
 When I was growing up, each person at the table broke a piece from the intact oplatek in my father's hand and then shared in turn with everyone in the room.